A HISTORY OF WATERLOOVILLE

 On the southern fringe of the forest was a stream called Purbrook.
 Its name is a corruption of Pucan brook, which means the brook of the water spirit.
 North of it was Horndean.
 That may be a corruption of Saxon words meaning dormouse valley.
 Also nearby was Denmead.
-It was originally called Denu mead which means the meadow in the valley.
+Its name was originally Denu mead which means the meadow in the valley.

 By the 13th century there was another village called Stakes.
 It may have got its name because it was surrounded by a stockade of wooden stakes.

 A track led through the forest from Horndean to Portsmouth but it was only usable in summer.
 In winter coaches had to make a detour to Havant.
 This changed in 1711 when a much better road was built from London to Portsmouth which went from Horndean to Cosham along what is now London Road.

 The first census in Britain was held in 1801 and showed these villages still had very small populations.
 Clanfield had a population of 153 and by 1901 it had risen to only 213.
 Blendworth had a population of 174 in 1801.
 It rose to 268 in 1901.